 You can make both cupcakes and frosting in advance.

-I recommend frosting the cupcakes preferably right before serving, or a few hours prior.
+I recommend frosting the cupcakes preferably right before serving, or 2-3 hours in advance at the most.

 - Store unfrosted cupcakes at room temperature, covered, for 1-2 days.